k3nme/Java21/README.md

 # Java21

 - This is just a sample project used for practicing java.
-- What happened to ew change?
+- What happened to new change?